Shadowlord (board game): Legend

 He ruled the galaxies of the Universe with wisdom and justice ... and by powers the likes of which no man or woman has ever possessed.
 His name was the Starlord, and his word was Law.
-When he grew old, the Starlord created a beautiful and mysterious crystal which harnessed his wondrous powers so that they might be preserved for the Starlord’s five children.
+When he grew old, the Starlord created a beautiful and mysterious crystal which harnessed his wondrous powers so that they might be preserved for the Starlord’s four children.
 He called it the Power Stone.

-When the Starlord’s death came to pass, into the Shadow Master’s hands fell the Power Stone.
+When the Starlord’s death came to pass, into the hands of his nephew the Shadow Master fell the Power Stone.
 He became the Shadowlord, and a glorious civilization crumbled into darkness and decay.

 If this civilization is to flourish again, one of the four remaining heirs must emerge as the Starlord’s successor.
 Who will it be ... the Earth Master of Taurus, Virgo, and Capricorn? ...
 The Air Master of Gemini, Libra, and Aquarius? ...
 The Fire Master of Aries, Leo, and Sagittarius? ...
 The Water Master of Cancer, Scorpio, and Pisces?
 Or will the Shadowlord overpower them all?

 The four Masters travel the galaxies in search of Warriors, Merchants, and Diplomats.
 Will the four Masters be powerful enough to defeat opposing alliances in exciting and suspenseful duels? ...
 Strong enough to withstand attacks from the Shadowlord's mysterious deputies and field commanders? ...
-Mighty enough to challenge their dark brother the Shadowlord, whose greatness in battle is a legend within a legend, for ownership of the Power Stone?
+Mighty enough to challenge their dark cousin the Shadowlord, whose greatness in battle is a legend within a legend, for ownership of the Power Stone?

 The secret to survival is accumulation of power, sabotage of opposing alliances, and the strategic use of one’s resources.

 So prepare for an extraordinary adventure among worlds, space-storms, and the Shadowlord’s eerie Lost Fortress ...
 Where promises last until the next tempting bribe ...
 Where battles are fierce and defeat is forever.